 - Casement windows offer the best airflow.
-Awning windows should be fully opened or air will be directed to ceiling.
+Awning windows should fully open or air will direct to the ceiling.
 Awning windows offer the best rain protection and perform better than double-hung windows.

 - If the design allows for windows on only one side of the timber frame, use two widely spaced windows instead of one larger window.

 - Locate cool air inlet vent on the building side which receives predominant cool summer breezes.

 - Wind turbines can increase the ventilation rate of rooms.

 - Rooftop sprinklers are a combined radioactive and evaporative cooling method.
 It can be integrated to increase the rate of cooling.

 - Think about incorporating a covered porch, or pergola into the design of your new home to provide shading during the summer months.